ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 The optional third parameter is a boolean (which defaults to false) indicating whether to attach a PerformanceTiming context to the page view event.
 This context contains all data in the `window.performance.timing` object and can be used to calculate page performance metrics.
 Add it like this:

 ```javascript
 snowplow_name_here('trackPageView', null, true);
 ```

+Note that if you fire a page view event as soon as the page loads, the `domComplete`, `loadEventStart`, and `loadEventEnd` metrics in the Navigation Timing API may be set to zero.
+This is because those properties are only known once all scripts on the page have finished executing.

+For more information on the Navigation Timing API, see [the specification][performance-spec].

 `trackPageView` can also be passed an array of custom contexts as an additional final parameter.
 See [Contexts](#custom-contexts) for more information.